openethereum/openethereum.github.io/Parity-Signer-Mobile-App-Apps-Kusama-tutorial.md

 - Go to `Accounts` from the left sidebar.
 - Click on `Add via QR` button in the top right-hand corner.
 - It will ask for the webcam permission for you to scan the Parity Signer's account QR code, accept it.
-- On Parity Signer account's list, tap on the account you want to copy the address of.
+- On Parity Signer, choose on the account you want to copy the address of.
 - Scan the QR code displayed on your phone with your computer's webcam.
 Make sure the QR code is fully displayed on your mobile's screen.
 - You can now name this account on Polkadot-js apps.